swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-13-deploy-and-access-the-model-on-kubernetes-with-bentoml.md

     docker run --rm -p 3000:3000 celestial-bodies-classifier:latest
 ```

-The Bento is now containerized with Docker.
+The BentoML model artifact is now containerized with Docker.
 You can run the Docker image with
 the following command:

 ```sh title="Execute the following command(s) in a terminal"